RHIT-CSSE/csse332/labs/heapmm/index.md

 we have a single free block of size 4 bytes.
 Then a user makes 4 requests for 4 blocks of size 1 byte each, and then frees those blocks.
-Using our basic `rhfree` implementation, the memory manager will now contain a list of four free block, each of size 1 byte.
+Using our basic `rhfree` implementation, the memory manager will now contain a list of four free blocks, each of size 1 byte.

 If a user now comes in and asks for a block of 2 bytes of memory, the memory manger would not be able to service that request since it only has 4 blocks of